Homegrown Olympian Bags Gold in Slovenia Tourney

 (07 April 2014, Pasay City, Philippines) Homegrown Olympian Michael Christian Martinez bagged the gold in the recently held Triglav Trophy International Figure Skating Competition in Jesenice, Slovenia.
-The 18-year old Martinez finished the free skate finals in the Senior Men’s category with a score of 195.13 points, besting Japan, United Kingdom, Korea, Austria and Norway.
+The 18-year-old Martinez finished the free skate finals in the Senior Men’s category with a score of 195.13 points, besting Japan, the United Kingdom, Korea, Austria, and Norway.

 “I thank God for this blessing, another gold medal in the senior event.
 I’m very happy I made it to first place,” Martinez said on his Facebook page.

-With the Triglav Trophy, Martinez now has three gold medals in the senior level which includes the recent Skate Helena in Serbia and the Crystal Skate in 2012 in Romania.
+With the Triglav Trophy, Martinez now has three gold medals at the senior level which includes the recent Skate Helena in Serbia and the Crystal Skate in 2012 in Romania.

 Filipino American Samantha Cabiles finished 6th in the Junior Ladies’ category out of 21 skaters with a score of 100.04 points.

 The Philippine Skating Union (PhSU), which is a member of the International Skating Union (ISU) named Martinez and Cabiles as the country’s representatives to the Triglav Trophy.

 Every year since 1992, the Triglav Trophy gathers over 100 of the best young figure skaters from all over the world.
 The competition is hosted in Jesenice ice hall Podmežakla and has its roots in 1992.